 Cheddar takes its name from the Cheddar Gorge in Somerset and has been made in the region since the 12th century where the cheese was stored in the caves.
 Today it’s one of the world’s most loved cheeses and sold all over the world.
 A true West Country Farmhouse Cheddar is made in the West of England – either Devon, Cornwall, Dorset or Somerset, and follows the technique of ‘cheddaring’ which is when slabs of curd are piled on top of each other as the whey drains away which stretches the curd and creates a harder cheese.
 Some of the West Country Farmhouse Cheddars we sell are Montgomery’s Cheddar, Wookey Hole Cave Aged Cheddar, Westcombe Cheddar and Somerset Organic Cheddar.

-Cheshire is a dense and crumbly cheese, and is made in either Cheshire, Denbighshire, Flintshire, Shropshire or Staffordshire.
+Cheshire is a dense and crumbly cheese, and is made in either Cheshire, Denbighshire, Flintshire, Shropshire or Staffordshire to be classed as territorial.
 The cheese tends to have a delicate flavour with a wonderful aftertaste.
 It’s sold in various stages of maturity with its flavour developing with age.

 Red Leicester is a cow’s milk cheese, originally made on farms in Leicestershire.
 It was originally made from the surplus milk used to create Stilton and closely followed the recipe of cheddar.
 It’s distinctive red colour comes from Annatto extract which is a natural food colouring that comes from annatto seeds.
 The seeds have a slightly peppery, nutmeg flavour which adds to the depth of the flavour of red Leicester and was originally added to give a consistent colour to the cheese.
 We sell Sparkenhoe Red Leicester which is made by David and Jo Clarke of the Leicestershire Handmade Cheese company in South West Leicestershire and it’s been matured for six months.
 We think it’s the best red Leicester in the country.